Lia-hub-Intern/the-event-portal/README.md

 Changelog:

-2024-11-01 \Svartakatten : Updates the entire main code to the newest version and wrote a new Readme.
+2024-11-01 \Svartakatten : Updated the entire main code to the newest version and wrote a new Readme.
 If you have any questions, you can contact me on Discord "airikrr" or you can see me through the Discord Server as Svartakatten.